Linux Permissions and Ownership Online Training

-This foundational Linux Permissions training prepares learners to use access permissions to control who has access to which files, and how to apply a fundamental level of security to the files and directories of your Linux systems.
+This intermediate Linux Permissions training prepares learners to use access permissions to control who has access to which files, and how to apply a fundamental level of security to the files and directories of your Linux systems.

 Assigning permissions and updating file ownership is one of the most basic aspects of maintaining a Linux environment.
 Giving the right people the right permissions is fundamental to security, but obviously there's much more to maintaining a server's security.
 On the other hand, faulty permissions are a big open door to your system.